 Colorado’s Department of Local Affairs provides resources for residents needing help with potential eviction or foreclosure.
 More information can be found here.

-Connecticut has established a Temporary Rental Housing Assistance Program, and residents can apply for help here.
+Connecticut has established its UniteCT emergency rental assistance program, and residents can apply for help here.

 By calling 211 (or visiting 211ct.org) in Connecticut, you can get access to community services, including rental assistance and legal services.

-Information about the Delaware Housing Assistance Program can be accessed here.
+Information about the Delaware’s COVID-19 rental assistance can be accessed here.

 Delaware’s Legal HelpLink can be contacted by calling 302-478-8850.

 The District of Columbia’s Department of Human Services provides updated information about emergency rental assistance here.

 D.C.’s Office of the Tenant Advocate can also be reached by phone at 202-719-6560.